www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 As a response you get the complete data set, which also contains the serial number of the device at the beginning, which must then be entered in the code under #define SERIALNUMBER.

 With this the configuration is finished.
 The software can be flashed into the ESP.
-Afterwards the device should set itself up automatically with mqtt-autoconfig in homeassitant with all entities.
+Afterwards the device should set itself up automatically with mqtt-autoconfig in homeassitant with all entities:

+- reading:
+  - total water consumption
+  - total softwater consumption
+  - salt stock
+  - salt range
+  - output hardness
+  - input hardness
+  - water flow (untestet)
+  - capacity of battery
+  - number of regenerations

+writing:
+  - water lock
+  - output hardness